 Credits, 3 sem. hrs.
-Prerequisite(s): COM 102 for Communication Majors

-This course is a survey and examination of such phenomena as the environment, architectural design, physical appearance, kinesics, haptics, face and eye behavior, as well as other similar applications.
+Prerequisite(s): COM 102 for Communication Majors appearance, kinesics, haptics, face and eye behavior, as well as other similar applications.
 Students will be encouraged to investigate the findings of nonverbal research in their major interest areas.